COM372: Dynamic Web Design and Programming

 Programming: Assignment 7—Back end

-Authentication with PHP and MySQL: Identifying visitors.
-Controlling access.
-Basic authentication.
+Authentication with PHP and MySQL: Controlling access.
+Basic, Apache, and custom authentication.
 Apache authentication.
 Custom authentication.

 Secure Transactions with PHP and MySQL: Providing secure transactions.
 Secure Sockets Layer (SSL).
 Secure storage.
 Storing (or not) credit card numbers.
 More on encryption,

 Web Server File System: Uploading files.
 Directory functions.
 Interacting with server files.
 Executing server-side applications.
 Server environment variables.
 Image upload example.
 Server-file-interactions example.

 Network and protocol functions: Sending and reading email.
 Other websites via HTTP.
 Network lookup functions.
 FTP.

 Date and Time: Getting date and time.
 Converting date formats.
 Date calculations.
 Calendar functions.